Rangers Training Centre: Renaming

 The use of the name Murray Park significantly reduced after the club was sold to Craig Whyte in 2011.
 Moreover, after the liquidation of the company running the club and its assets, many fans held David Murray partly or wholly responsible, and so began calling the facility Auchenhowie (after the geographic area where it is based).
 In June 2012, the then Rangers Chief executive Charles Green stated he would ask Rangers season ticket holders to vote on renaming the club's training ground.
 Green proposed that it could be renamed the Moses McNeil Academy or the Davie Cooper Academy after former Rangers players.
 In June 2016, then chairman Dave King revisited the issue of the renaming of Murray Park and asked Rangers fans to suggest an alternative name.

 In June 2018, the facility was renamed The Hummel Training Centre as part of a sponsorship deal with Danish sportswear company and then club kit manufacturer Hummel.

 Spectator stand

 In February 2016, the Rangers Fans Fighting Fund revealed plans to provide £450,000 to build a 264-seater stand at Murray Park.
 Planning permission was granted in December 2017 for the improvements, which included the stand and further dressing room facilities as well as a classroom area and additional floodlighting.
-Work began in January 2018 and was completed around 18 months later; the stand was officially opened on 2 August 2019.
+Work began in January 2018 and was completed around 18 months later; the stand was officially opened on 2 August 2019 with an all-seated capacity of 226.